 Kenya can borrow best practices from Bangladesh, a rising giant exporter of textiles and apparel.
 Bangladesh exports about 33 billion dollars worth of apparel to the world.
 6 billion of these exports are to the United States while about 27 billion are to the European Union and the rest of the world.

-The textiles and apparels sector has historically been the pioneer industry that drives industrialization around the world.
-An analysis of major international companies illustrates this as many of them started out with operations in the textiles and apparels sector value chain.
-The situation is not different in Kenya as many of Kenya’s top companies have their genesis in the textiles and apparels sector.
+The textiles and apparel sector has historically been the pioneer industry that drives industrialization around the world.
+An analysis of major international companies illustrates this as many of them started out with operations in the textiles and apparel sector value chain.
+The situation is not different in Kenya as many of Kenya’s top companies have their genesis in the textiles and apparel sector.
 The growth of the value chain in Kenya will translate to more players in the manufacturing space and who will ultimately diversify into other manufacturing sectors.

 The sector has the ability to fill in the gaps in our economy, our social challenges, and our industrialization journey.
 With the coming of the 4th industrial revolution and the changes in the global manufacturing, consumption, and sourcing dynamics; Kenya lies in a good position to turn the waves into energy that will propel the country to the next frontier.

 Kenya Investment Authority (2016).
 Kenya Vision 2030